TheCodeLlama/gitgud/dev-docs/Frontend-Design-Guide.md

 ---

 ## 11. Interaction & Feedback
-- Hover and focus differ: hover = subtle color lift; focus = accent ring.
+- Hover and focus differ: hover = subtle brightness lift; focus = high-contrast ring.
 - Click/Active state: slight darken and scale(0.98) optional for buttons.
 - Disabled: lower opacity, cursor-not-allowed, no hover.
 - Empty states: explain what to do next; provide a primary action.